qkzk/fm/development.md

 - [x] FIX: inxi --full or inxi -F hangs.
 Use inxi -v 2 instead
 - [x] allow shell expansion (~ -> /home/user) in goto mode
 - [x] FIX: mode CHMOD reset the file index
+- [x] better display of selected tab.
+Reverse the colors in the first line
 - [ ] display a message when trash is empty in trash explore mode (alt-o)
-- [ ] better display of selected tab.
-Use a whole block line below or above ?

 ## TODO